imagekit-developer/imagekit-angular/README.md

 ImageKit is complete media storage, optimization, and transformation solution that comes with an image and video CDN.
 It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

+## Breaking changes -

+### Upgrading from 3.x to 4.x version

+1. Overlay syntax update

+* In version 4.0.0, we've removed the old overlay syntax parameters for transformations, such as `oi`, `ot`, `obg`, and [more](https://docs.imagekit.io/features/image-transformations/overlay).
+These parameters are deprecated and will start returning errors when used in URLs.
+Please migrate to the new layers syntax that supports overlay nesting, provides better positional control, and allows more transformations at the layer level.
+You can start with [examples](https://docs.imagekit.io/features/image-transformations/overlay-using-layers#examples) to learn quickly.
+* You can migrate to the new layers syntax using the `raw` transformation parameter.

-## Breaking changes - Upgrading from 2.x to 3.x version
+### Upgrading from 2.x to 3.x version

 3.x version has breaking changes as listed below.
 * In version 3.0.0, we have deprecated the use of the `authenticationEndpoint` parameter.
 Instead, the SDK now introduces a new parameter named `authenticator`.
 This parameter expects an asynchronous function that resolves with an object containing the necessary security parameters i.e `signature`, `token`, and `expire`.